-Commentary: While media representatives may be granted access to detention facilities for reporting items of public interest, their presence, however, should not violate arrestee's privacy, impede facility operations, or obstruct or frustrate acquisition and development of information for presentation in court by both the prosecution and the defense.
-Access of all nonessential personnel should be prohibited in emergency situations.
-(M M M M M)
+Commentary: If nonessential persons are granted access to holding facilities, their presence should not violate a detainee's privacy, impede facility operations, or obstruct or frustrate acquisition and development of information for presentation in court by either the prosecution or the defense.
+Access of all nonessential persons should be prohibited in emergency situations.
+(M M M M M M) 72.1.5 The agency has procedures for safeguarding detainee records from unauthorized disclosure.
+Commentary: A detainee's constitutional right to privacy can be violated if records are improperly disseminated.
+The agency should establish procedures to limit access to detainee records in accord with federal and state statutes.
+(M M M M M) 72.2 Physical Plant 72.2.1 Holding facilities provide the following minimum conditions for detainees:

-72.1.3 A written directive designates one person as responsible for the operation of the holding facility.